Updated: September 2018

 Harbour seal population investigations along the Norwegian coast began with interviews and questionnaires in the 1960s (Øynes 1964, 1966, cited in Nilssen et al. 2010).

-In Iceland, aerial population surveys of harbour seals have been conducted from 1980, using both photography and direct counts.
+Since 1980, researchers in Iceland have been conducting aerial population surveys of harbour seals using both photography and direct counts.
 Two observers count and photograph all observed seals.
-The surveys are done under standardized conditions at the peak of the moulting season, using haul-out sites from previous surveys (Þorbjörnsson et al. 2017).
-Icelandic harbour seals mostly haul out in smaller groups of <4 animals, meaning that the entire coastline needs to be surveyed in order to obtain an accurate population estimate (Þorbjörnsson et al. 2017).
-This has proved difficult due to the amount of coastline needed to be covered in quite a short time (approximately 3 weeks), and often few possible days airborne due to bad weather (CSWG 2016).
-Correction factors used to account for biases are not yet optimized for Icelandic conditions.
-However, because similar correction factors are used for all years, the yearly results are comparable between years (Þorbjörnsson et al. 2017) and represent an index of relative abundance.
+The surveys follow standardized conditions and take place during the peak of the moulting season, utilizing haul-out sites from previous surveys (Þorbjörnsson et al. 2017).
+Icelandic harbour seals mostly haul out in smaller groups of <4 animals, meaning that the entire coastline needs surveying in order to obtain an accurate population estimate (Þorbjörnsson et al. 2017).
+Covering a significant coastline within a limited time frame (approximately 3 weeks) has been challenging during the aerial surveys of harbour seals in Iceland.
+Additionally, the unfavorable weather conditions often result in only a few feasible days for airborne operations (CSWG 2016).

 (CSWG) Report of the Coastal Seals Working Group (2016) Reykjavik, Iceland.
 Available at: https://nammco.no/topics/sc-working-group-reports/